 The predicted values for the weekly deaths are based on negative binomial models for natural deaths for each province for 10-year age groups (to deal with digit preference in the deaths) from 5-years of age allowing for age-specific trends.
 For child deaths <1 year and 1-4 years, the average deaths rates for 2015 - 2019 were continued.
 Deaths in the 10-year age groups have been redistributed to the component five-year age groups in proportion to mortality increases between the 2 five-year age groups from model life table (Coale & Demeny West level 20) up to the age group 35-44.
 The apportionment for age group 35-44 was applied to all the older age groups.

-This is the third monthly report and provides estimates of the weekly number of deaths of all persons in South Africa up to the end of epidemiological Week 22 of 2023, covering the period January 2020 till 3 June 2023.
+This is the third monthly report and provides estimates of the weekly number of deaths of all persons in South Africa up to the end of epidemiological Week 26 of 2023, covering the period January 2020 till 25 June 2023.
 It reports on national estimates and includes estimates for all causes of death as well as natural and unnatural causes.
 The report also presents natural deaths by significant age groups.

 It is planned that the monthly report will be expanded to include subnational estimates once we have improved the adjustment for under-reporting of deaths to these sub-groups.

+All-cause deaths

-All-cause deaths - The all-cause weekly deaths in 2023 reverted to within the prediction bounds (for both natural and unnatural) since February 2023, following a short period of exceeding the upper prediction bound in January.
-Thereafter the weekly numbers occasionally increased above the upper prediction bound. - During the month of May, the weekly number deaths started increasing earlier than the usual increase seen in winter when compared with the predicted numbers based on historical data.
-This increase is seen in the deaths from natural causes, particularly amongst older persons.
+- The all-cause weekly deaths in 2023 reverted to within the prediction bounds (for both natural and unnatural) since February 2023, following a short period of exceeding the upper prediction bound in January.
+Thereafter the weekly numbers occasionally increased above the upper prediction bound. - Early in May, the weekly number of deaths in persons older than 60 years increased above the upper prediction bounds when compared with the predicted numbers based on historical data.
+Weekly deaths continued to increase and remained above the predicted bounds during the first two weeks of June but have returned to within the predicted bounds in week 26.